theupdateframework/taps/tap4.md

 It is up to the repository to enforce that every delegated targets role uses a unique name.

 All targets files would be stored under the "targets" directory.
 Beyond this, the repository may organize target files into any hierarchy it requires.

-Following [TAP 5](tap5.md), the snapshot metadata file no longer lists the root metadata file, but it would continue to list the top-level and all delegated targets metadata files.
-The file names of targets _metadata_ files shall not specify their directories.
-In other words, they would be listed as if they were located in the same directory.
-When populating the dictionary of file names to version numbers, the repository shall add the delegated targets roles followed by the top-level targets role.

 The following directory layout may apply to the PyPI repository from the example trust pinning file: